Skip to main content

 However, the description mentions it's for "Emily's resume" not Alex's.
 I don't have access to Alex's resume or job experience information.

-Connect clients to Langflow's MCP server
+Connect clients to your Langflow MCP server

-1. Install Cursor.
+1. Install any MCP-compatible client.

 {